HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 If a regular user attempts to masquerade as a broker using user credentials, the system can:

 - set trust-level to 0
-- permanently disable injection rights
+- temporarily or permanently disable injection rights.
-- notify the Core Team
+- notify the Core team.

 #### 2.2.3 Grandfathering

 A future extension allows:

 - Each user to require two “grandparents” (community validators).
 - If validators revoke trust, the user:
   - may still read spots ...
   - ... but cannot send spots.

 Blacklist engine integrates with such trust logic.

 ## 3. Filtering rules